dnkmmr69420/nix-with-selinux/README.md

 Copy and paste the correct installer for your linux distro into the terminal to install

-## Regular installer for muttable linux with selinux
+## Regular installer for mutable linux with selinux

 ```bash
 wget https://raw.githubusercontent.com/dnkmmr69420/nix-with-selinux/main/regular-installer.sh && chmod a+x ./regular-installer.sh && ./regular-installer.sh ; rm ./regular-installer.sh